bolt/core/UPGRADING.md

 This should work on your production environment as well when you are running the `doctrine:migrations:migrate` on deployment, but as always we recommend to make a backup before trying the upgrade.

+## Interface updates

+- `DetailControllerInterface::record` has been updated to include the request as parameter.

 ## Widget updates

 The following widgets were replaced: